-- obstetrics and gynaecology – looking after women who are pregnant and giving birth
+- obstetrics and gynaecology – caring for pregnant women and their unborn children

 What do I need to do to become a hospital doctor?

-- Minimum of three A levels at grades AAA or AAB in chemistry and either biology, physics or maths, plus another academic subject
+- three A levels at grade A in chemistry and either biology, physics or maths, plus another academic subject

 - Medical degree

 - Two years of foundation training